openstack-archive/tripleo-heat-templates/puppet/services/README.rst

    2) Stop all control-plane services, ready for upgrade

-   3) Perform a package update, (either specific packages or the whole system)
+   3) Perform a package update and install new packages: A general upgrade is done, and only new package should go into service ansible tasks.

    4) Start services needed for migration tasks (e.g DB)